 The Moftinu gas field is nearing the end of its natural life.
 The field has identified existing gas in uncompleted zones that can be completed and produced with higher gas prices and reduced windfall tax.

-Londo that out so completed and produced that highly go The Group has recognised an impairment of 1.5 million related to Moftinu gas field.
+The Group has recognised an impairment of 1.5 million related to Moftinu gas field.